Francii-B/Phylign-Fulgor/README.md

 ### 3e) Step 5: Download the database

-Download all phylogenetically compressed assemblies and COBS *k*-mer indexes for the [661k-HQ collection](https://doi.org/10.1371/journal.pbio.3001421) by:
+Download all phylogenetically compressed assemblies and meta-Fulgor *k*-mer indexes for the [661k-HQ collection](https://doi.org/10.1371/journal.pbio.3001421) by:

 ```bash
 make download
 ```

-The downloaded files will be located in the `asms/` and `cobs/` directories.
+The downloaded files will be located in the `asms/` and `mfur/` directories.

 *Notes:*
-* The compressed assemblies comprise *all* the genomes from the 661k collection.The COBS indexes comprise only those genomes that passed quality control.
+* The compressed assemblies comprise <u>*all*</u> the genomes from the 661k collection.
+The meta-Fulgor indexes comprise only those genomes that passed quality control.

 ## 4. Usage